bytecraftoy/aalto-2022/docusaurus/docs/api-endpoints/api/user/projects/put-id.md

 ```
 {
     name: string, //a name for the project
-    json: string //the project data in JSON format
+    data: object //the project
 }
 ```

-Back-end does not care how the JSON is structured but some redundant whitespaces may be removed.
+Back-end does not care what the data is as long it is an object or an array and not null.

 ## Response